Frame forecasting in cine MRI using the PCA respiratory motion model: comparing recurrent neural networks trained online and transformers: Introduction

-During external beam radiotherapy treatment of chest tumors, the latter's \gls{3D} volume cannot be imaged fully in real time.
-Conventional methods rely on tracking metallic fiducial markers implanted near the target using \gls{kV} fluoroscopic imaging, which is unfortunately invasive, or external markers placed on the chest, which is more tolerable but limited by a low correlation with the target motion and the associated phase shift.
-Several works also proposed deriving internal motion from the whole chest surface imaged with optical cameras.
-The recent advancements in \gls{MRI} technology enable observing soft tissue and organ motion in real-time in a fixed imaging plane with high contrast.
-Moreover, recent \gls{MR}-guided radiotherapy systems do not involve the burden of additional imaging dose, as opposed to \gls{kV} fluoroscopy imaging or \gls{4D-CBCT} acquisitions.
-Because \gls{MRI} is not subject to dose restrictions, free-breathing in the \gls{2D} slice of interest featuring inter-cycle variations can be imaged for relatively long, as opposed to \gls{4D-CBCT} imaging, which can only capture an average breathing cycle.
-Fast \gls{4D} \gls{MR} acquisition is a current area of research, as the proposed \gls{4D} imaging techniques result in a relatively low spatial resolution and quality.
-In that context, \gls{MR}-guided radiotherapy can benefit from \gls{AI} enhancements regarding \gls{3D} volume motion estimation from partial observations, and irradiation delay mitigation.
-Our work focuses on the latter point, but we will briefly cover advances concerning the former as they relate to the spatial motion model that we employed.
+During external beam radiotherapy for thoracic and abdominal tumors, the \gls{3D} target cannot be fully imaged in real time.
+Conventional methods rely on tracking fiducial markers implanted near the target using \gls{kV} fluoroscopic imaging (e.g., the \glsfirstbracket{CKS} system), which requires an invasive surgical procedure, or on recording the positions of external markers on the chest and abdomen (e.g., the Varian \glsfirstbracket{RPM} system), whose trajectories may correlate only weakly with tumor motion, partly due to phase shifts.
+Recent advancements in \gls{MRI} have enabled real-time observation of soft tissue and organs with high contrast in a fixed imaging plane.
+Moreover, \gls{MR-guided} radiotherapy systems (e.g., MRIdian) do not involve additional imaging dose, unlike systems relying on \gls{kV} fluoroscopy or \gls{4D-CBCT}.
+Consequently, they can image the slice of interest during free breathing over relatively long periods, enabling the observation of inter-cycle variations.
+By contrast, \gls{4D-CBCT} can only capture an average breathing cycle, due to dose and hardware constraints.
+This improved visualization, combined with online adaptive planning capabilities (i.e., on-table plan re-optimization based on real-time imaging) specific to \gls{MR-guided} radiotherapy, can widen eligibility for high-dose focal liver irradiation and support improved local control in cases where motion and \gls{OAR} dose constraints would otherwise limit treatment due to toxicity \cite{witt2020mri}.
+Fast \gls{4D} \gls{MRI} is an active area of research, motivated by the relatively low spatial resolution and image quality of current \gls{4D}-\gls{MRI} acquisition techniques.
+In that context, \acrlong{AI} research for \gls{MR-guided} radiotherapy has focused on \gls{3D} motion estimation from the observed \gls{2D} slices and irradiation delay mitigation---our work addresses the latter challenge.